yeecode/ObjectLogger/README.md

 ```

 - name:The attribute name to display.
 - builtinType：Built-in type of ObjectLogger, which form the BuiltinTypeHandler enum.
-默认值为
 The default value is `BuiltinTypeHandler.NORMAL`.
     - BuiltinTypeHandler.NORMAL：Record the new and old values.
     - BuiltinTypeHandler.TEXT: Line-by-line comparison of rich text differences.
 - extendedType：Extend attribute types.
 Users can extend the processing of certain fields.